grebnetiew/wiimcyt/README.md

 Settings
 --------

-Three things can be tuned to your liking (without much coding, obviously).
+Two things can be tuned to your liking (without much coding, obviously).
 Find the `const` declaration in the file `youtube.go`.
 You can set a different port there for the server to listen on.